 The audit process includes the following steps:

-Draft Audit Report - Throughout the review, potential issues and recommendations will be discussed with departmental management.
+Throughout the review, potential issues and recommendations will be discussed with departmental management.
 After completion of our work, we will draft a report and present it to departmental management for review and commentary.
 We encourage open communication and the sharing of information with employees familiar with the details to ensure that issues noted in draft reports are accurate, fairly presented, and complete.
 There may be several iterations of draft reports, particularly if new, relevant information becomes available or circumstances change significantly during the drafting stages.
 Ultimately, we will request a response from management for each of the recommendations contained in the draft report.
 Per the TSUS Rules and Regulations, management’s responses must include a corrective action plan, those responsible for implementing the corrective actions, and an estimated timetable for completion.
-When the audit report has been developed at the institutional level, a copy is emailed to the Texas State University System Director of Audits and Analysis for review.
+When the audit report has been developed at the institutional level, a copy is emailed to the Texas State University System Chief Audit Executive of Internal Audit for review.
 Any further revisions are cleared with the auditee prior to release of the final report.